 Much anti-trafficking work is carried out in the shadows as it involves deep investigations and undercover work with dangerous criminal networks.
 To end the ivory crisis, traffickers must be found, arrested, and successfully prosecuted so that criminal networks reject ivory as being more risk than reward.
-The Elephant Crisis Fund has made dealing with ivory trafficking a priority area in the last year—supporting trusted law enforcement units across Africa to find, arrest and prosecute traffickers, helping local partners to develop courtroom monitoring programs, and supporting cross-border intelligence sharing and operations.
-Here, we share three of the 39 projects we’ve funded thus far.
+The ECF has made dealing with ivory trafficking a priority area —supporting trusted law enforcement units across Africa to find, arrest and prosecute traffickers, helping local partners to develop courtroom monitoring programs, and supporting cross-border intelligence sharing and operations.
+The ECF has funded 135 anti-trafficking projects in Africa, Asia and the United States of America.